iterative/mlem.ai/content/docs/gto/command-reference/describe.md

 # describe

-Display enrichments for an artifact
+Display enrichments for an artifact.

 ## Synopsis